-Five lesser-known natural attraction in Sri Lanka
+Five lesser-known natural attractions in Sri Lanka

 Here are five lesser-known natural attractions in Sri Lanka, which are really off the beaten track natural attractions.
 These are several isolated places in the western province and need a considerable amount of travelling to reach from major cities such as Colombo and Gampaha.
 Therefore, these places should not be an essential part of your tour itinerary and can be visited, if you happen to come to the vicinity of these places.

 Maimulkanda nature reserve is located about 25 kilometres from the international airport.
 It is located between Ranpokunagama housing scheme and Maimbulkanda village.
 The forest reserve can be reached from Colombo through Colombo-Katunayake main road.
 Today it is given the statue of the nature reserve by considering its importance as a forest that harbours a large number of species of Fauna and Flora.

 The nature reserve spreads over 58 hectares.
 It harbours many species of valuable hardwood such as Hora (Dipterocarpus zeylancus), Kekuna (Canarium commune), Halmilla (Berrya cordifolia).
 This forest reserve is a good place for bird watching and inhabited by more than 100 species of birds, 70 species of butterfly, 10 species of amphibians, and about 10 species other animals.
 Mailbulkanda nature reserve is one of the beautiful nature reserve visited by very few travellers.
 The reserve is an important natural asset and adds beauty to this busy part of the country.

 Algama Ella a natural attraction in Sri Lanka